-In March 2013, the Board approved an update to the compensation program for our non-employee directors.
-The prior compensation program, which was in effect for 2012 and is described above, had been in place since 2008.
-The new non-employee director compensation will be effective June 1, 2013.
-Under the new plan, we will provide each of our non-employee directors cash compensation solely in the form of annual retainers, as set forth in the following table.
-Fees will no longer be paid for individual meeting attendance.
-We will also continue to reimburse our non-employee directors for their reasonable expenses incurred in attending meetings of our Board of Directors and committees of the Board.
+In March 2013, the Board approved an update to the compensation program for our non-employee directors that went into effect commencing June 1, 2013.
+This change was made following a review of materials provided by FW Cook regarding compensation of the same comparable group of companies that was used to evaluate executive compensation.
+The prior compensation program had been in place since 2008.
+Under the current director compensation plan, we provide each of our non-employee directors with cash compensation solely in the form of annual retainers, as set forth in the table that follows this paragraph.
+After May 31, 2013, fees were no longer paid for individual meeting attendance, however Board members were compensated for meetings that occurred earlier in 2013 according to the terms of the prior compensation plan, which provided as follows: directors received \$1,000 per regular board meeting and \$250 per special telephonic board meeting; committee members received \$750 per regular meeting and \$500 per special telephonic meeting, and the committee chairs received twice those amounts.
+We also reimburse our non-employee directors for their reasonable expenses incurred in attending meetings of our Board of Directors and committees of the Board and other Board activities.